ahodroj/DGOS/marathon/README.md

-## Deploying GigaSpaces XAP via Apache Marathon
+## Running GigaSpaces XAP on Apache Marathon/Mesos
 1. Change the number of ```instances```
 2. Change lookup service address in ```LOOKUPGROUPS```
 3. Send POST request to Marathon endpoint with XAP grid JSON definition